Trans-Eurasia Logistics

-Since end of 2020, Up to 60 trains per week run between Shenzhen and Duisburg (rhine harbour).
+Since the end of 2020, up to 60 trains per week run between Shenzhen and Duisburg (Rhine harbour).

 Container trains travel from China to Germany via the Trans-Mongolian and Trans-Siberian Railways, and then via Belarus and Poland - the route collectively known as the "Eurasian Land Bridge".
 A break of gauge needs to be crossed when entering Mongolia from China (or Russia directly from China, if traveling via Manzhouli/Zabaykalsk), and then another one when leaving Belarus for Poland.

-Trans-Eurasia Logistics operates the Yiwu - Madrid Railway line, which is the longest goods railway line in the world and connects China, Kazakhstan, Russia, Belarus, Poland, Germany, France and Spain.
+Trans-Eurasia Logistics operates the Yiwu-Madrid Railway line, which is the longest goods railway line in the world and connects China, Kazakhstan, Russia, Belarus, Poland, Germany, France and Spain.